WHU-ZQH/KGAN/readme.md

 - **is_test**:  train or test the model, [0, 1], default=1
 - **is_bert**: GloVe-based or BERT-based, [0, 1], default=0

+More training options can be found in "./main_total.py".

 ## Running

 #### training based on GloVe:

 * python ./main.py   -ds_name 14semeval_laptop   -bs 32   -learning_rate 0.001   -n_epoch 20   -model KGNN -dim_w 300 -dim_k 400  -is_test 0   -is_bert 0
 * python ./main.py   -ds_name 14semeval_rest   -bs 64   -learning_rate 0.001   -n_epoch 20   -model KGNN -dim_w 300 -dim_k 200  -is_test 0   -is_bert 0

+The detailed training scripts can be found in "./scripts".

 ## Evaluation